 The same gain of capital applies to NRIs except for the short-term capital gain where there will be a TDS (tax deducted at source) which means the tax will be deducted by the Mutual fund company before paying redemption (sell) amount.
 Under HUFs or individuals, whose total income excluding short-term capital gains is below the maximum amount not chargeable to tax then the difference between the current maximum amount not chargeable to tax and total income excluding short-term capital gains must be adjusted from capital gains.
 Hence, balance STCG will be liable only to income tax at the rate of 15%.

 The mutual funds are required to deduct tax at source @ 15%+SC+HEC in respect of short-term capital gains arising to non-resident individual unitholders in case of equity funds but @ 30% (SC+HEC) in case of non- equity schemes.

 Any short-term capital gain that arises due to the selling of debt fund before 36 months will be added to the investor’s income in case of a short-term capital gain on debt mutual funds.
 Therefore, once it is added to income it will be taxed according to the tax slab of that individual.

 20% shall be taxed with indexation under Long-term capital gain on debt mutual funds.
 NRIs will get redemption amount only after paying TDS on capital gains;

 Long Term – 20% TDS

 Hurry up!
 Apply for the Mutual fund investment and make your dream true.
-You can visit our website: Finbucket.com for additional details such as Large capital mutual fund, Mutual fund ratings, Ways to invest in mutual funds, Further tax benefits or more.
+You can visit our website: Finbucket.com for additional details such as Large capital mutual fund, Mutual fund ratings, Ways to invest in mutual funds, become a mutual fund agent.
+Further tax benefits or more.
 Our experts are available here at 8750008881 to provide you with the best advice related to Personal loans, Life insurance, Health insurance, Invoice financing, Car insurance etc.